markbakos/video_speech_summarizer/README.md

 # Video Speech Summarizer

-This application processes a video file by extracting its audio, transcribing the audio into text, and summarizing the transcribed text using a lightweight AI model.
+This application processes a video file by extracting its audio, transcribing the audio into text, and summarizing the transcribed text using the T5-Small AI model.
 It is built using C#, AvaloniaUI, and Python (for the summarization API).

 ## Features